 So, what is so special about Katherine Philips?

 Obviously, there is her unusual status as a female writer in the seventeenth century; once a figure of curiosity, now a key figure in a feminist revision of literary history.
 There were very few women writers (in Britain or elsewhere) at the time, simply through a general lack of education and opportunity.
-Philips was not the first British woman to write poetry or to be published, but she was the first prominent such figure (yes, Queen Elizabeth wrote poetry, but she became prominent for other reasons).
+Philips was not the first British woman to write poetry or to be published, but she was arguably the first prominent such figure (poet and prose writer Margaret Cavendish published before her, and yes, Queen Elizabeth wrote poetry, but she became prominent for other reasons).
 She broke through in part through exceptional intellectual ability (a brilliant child, she is said to have read the whole of the Bible by the age of four).
 There must also have been a degree of family support, but chiefly she wrote because she had to write.
 Philips thought and communicated poetically.
 Her poems are conversations carried on by other means, often responding to events personal or political.
 She lived at a time when manuscript poems were often circulated and read with close attention for content and style.
 She was accepted and admired in her time for so eloquently expressing herself in the modes of the time.

 Here, for example, are the opening stanzas of ‘Friendship in Emblem, or the Seal, to my Dearest Lucasia’: